Nevermore-FMS/nevermore-fms/README.md

 target/release/nevermore-fms.exe
 ```

-## Developing Workers
+## Developing Plugins
-Want to create your own Nevermore Workers?
+Want to create your own Nevermore Plugins?
 Well the good news is it's as simple as a single command to get started:
 ```bash
 npx create-nevermore-app
 ```
-Yep, that's right, with one command you can create a full worker project scaffold, including all the utilities you could want for easy development.
+Yep, that's right, with one command you can create a full plugin project scaffold, including all the utilities you could want for easy development.

 Once you have configured the project it can easily be run on a local development instance of Nevermore with:
 ```bash